- 2 large onions, chopped

 - 1 turkey (14 to 16 pounds)

 - In a large skillet, saute the onions, celery and mushrooms in butter until tender.
 Add broth and seasonings; mix well.
 Place bread cubes in a large bowl; add mushroom mixture and toss to coat.
 Stir in enough warm water to reach desired moistness.

 - Just before baking, loosely stuff turkey.
 Place any remaining stuffing in a greased baking dish; cover and refrigerated until ready to bake.
 Skewer turkey openings; tie drumsticks together with kitchen string.
 Place breast side up on a rack in a roasting pan.
 Brush with melted butter.

-- Bake turkey, uncovered, at 325° for 3-3/4 to 4-1/2 hours or until a meat thermometer reads 180° for the turkey and 165° for the stuffing, basting occasionally with pan drippings.
+- Bake turkey, uncovered, at 325° for 3-3/4 to 4-1/2 hours or until a thermometer reads 180° for the turkey and 165° for the stuffing, basting occasionally with pan drippings.
 (Cover loosely with foil if turkey browns too quickly.)